THIS WEEK: Free Online Workshops on Estate Planning and Medicaid Planning. REGISTER NOW

 Up to $100,000 can be retained in the ABLE account while maintaining SSI eligibility.

 Up to $418,000 can be retained in an ABLE account if SSI is not needed (but Medicaid-eligibility is).
-Medicaid estate recovery cannot occur on Florida ABLE accounts as of the passing of HB 6047 on June 30, 2019.
+Medicaid estate recovery cannot occur on Florida ABLE accounts as of the passing of HB 6047 on June 30, 2019 - but funds would go to the estate where Medicaid would still remain as a creditor.

 ABLE accounts protect food-stamp and Section 8 eligibility in addition to SSI and Medicaid.